facebook/lexical/packages/lexical-website-new/docs/react/create_plugin.md

  </LexicalComposer>
 ```

-If the Plugin introduces new nodes. they have to be registered in `initialConfig.nodes`:
+If the Plugin introduces new nodes, they have to be registered in `initialConfig.nodes`:

 ```js
 const initialConfig = {